usnistgov/COMET/README.md

 # COMET: Counting Method Evaluation Tool
-R Shiny application for analyzing dilution series data.
+R Shiny application for analyzing dilution series count data

 The easiest way to run and use COMET is by first installing Docker (https://docs.docker.com/get-docker/).